MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/make-graph-operator.md

 > [!NOTE]
 > Each node has a unique identifier.
 If the same node ID appears in both the *Nodes1* and *Nodes2* tables, a single node is created by merging their properties.
 If there are conflicting property values for the same node, one of the values is arbitrarily chosen.

+Users can handle node information in three ways:

+1. No node information required: `make-graph` completes with source and target.
+2. Explicit node properties: Provide up to two tabular expressions using "`with` *Nodes1* `on` *NodeId1* [`,` *Nodes2* `on` *NodeId2* ]".
+3. Default node identifier: Specify using "`with_node_id=` *DefaultNodeId*".

 ## Example

 The following example builds a graph from edges and nodes tables.
 The nodes represent people and systems, and the edges are different relations between nodes.
 The `make-graph` operator builds the graph.
-Then, there's a call to `graph-match` with a graph pattern that searches for attack paths to the "Trent" system node.
+Then, there's a call to [graph-match](graph-match-operator.md) with a graph pattern that searches for attack paths to the "Trent" system node.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]